Missouri pastor on leave after sermon saying wives should lose weight to look like Melania Trump

 MALDEN, Mo.
-(WTVO) — A pastor from Missouri is in professional counseling after many people are saying he gave a sexist sermon.
+(WTVO) — A pastor from Missouri is in professional counseling after many people say he gave a sexist sermon.

 A viral video shows Pastor Stewart-Allen Clark preaching on the importance of wives pleasing their husbands and ‘not letting themselves go.’